If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 A Chemex takes a specific, thinner, larger filter.
 There are no grooves, meaning that the wet grounds gather at the bottom of the filter and the coffee takes longer to drip.
-For this reason, it takes a slightly rougher grind of bean.
+For this reason, it takes a slightly rougher grind of beans.

-All drip methods will get you a pretty clear, crystalline finished coffee but the Chemex probably produces the clearest brew available.
+All drip methods will get you a pretty clear, crystalline finished coffee, but the Chemex probably produces the clearest brew available.

 For this reason, though, the Chemex makes somewhat weaker coffee and is slightly harder to master.